BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_2_Spending_a_Transaction_to_a_Multisig.md

 }

 ```
-That produces scary errors and says that it's not `failing`.
-This is all correct.
+That produces scary errors and says that it's `failing`.
+This is all fine.
 You can see that the signature has been partially successfully because the `hex` has gotten longer.
 Though the transaction has been partially signed, it's not done because it needs more signatures.

 ### Repeat for Other Signers